Research

 Differential activity of coexisting cells

-There are 100,000 Prochlorococcus cells in every milliliter of surface water across Earth's vast open oceans making these cells the most abundant photosynthetic cell on the planet.
-We know these cells are incredibly diverse.
-They form distinct clades based on light, temperature, and nutrient acquisition strategies and exhibit extensive diversity in the leaves of the trees even between single cells.
+There are 100,000 Prochlorococcus cells in every milliliter of surface water and they are incredibly diverse.
 One major unanswered question is: Do coexisting Prochlorococcus of distinct genetic lineages contribute equally to primary productivity in the microbial community?
-Through oceanographic field studies and laboratory work with cultivated isolates our research group aims to understand how small differences in genome sequences allow these cells to contribute to nutrient and energy cycles on global scales in different ways.
-This project is funded by NSF-OCE #1646709.
+Through oceanographic field studies and laboratory work with cultivated isolates our research group aims to understand how small differences in genome sequences allow these cells to contribute to nutrient and energy cycles on global scales in different ways (NSF-OCE #1646709).

 Microbes as prey

 Picocyanobacteria population sizes are remarkably stable.
 Each day, cell division is balanced with mortality.
 Predators include viruses, protists, and some large filter-feeding zooplankton.
-However, there is so much more to be learned of their grazing rates, selectivity, and the nature of their evolutionary pressure on picocyanobacteria - and how much this matters to global processes.
-Through developing new model systems that combine picocyanobacteria and their predators, we aim to develop this missing side of marine microbiology - how cell dies and the evolutionary and ecological consequences of cell death.
+However, there is so much more to be learned of their grazing rates, selectivity, and the nature of their evolutionary pressure on picocyanobacteria and how much this matters to global processes.
+Through collaboration with the Sutherland Lab and through developing new model systems that combine picocyanobacteria and their predators, we aim to develop this missing side of marine microbiology.
+How do cells die and what are the evolutionary and ecological consequences of cell death?
+(NSF-OCE #2419057, 1851412).